 The number of compound leaves per plant was highest in S2 Enriched vermicompost (5t/ha) (81.47) and the lowest number of compound leaves per plant (58.23) was recorded in S5 control.
 Among the bio stimulants, the highest number of compound leaves per plant (81.54) was recorded in F2 sea weed extract (3%) and the lowest number of compound leaves per plant (55.49) was recorded in F6 control.
 Significant differences were observed between the interactions and the highest number of compound leaves per plant was observed in S2 enriched vermicompost (5t/ha) + F2 sea weed extract (3%) (88.25) and the least number (35.79) was recorded in S5 control + F6 control (table 2).

+YIELD

+Effect of soil application in moringa leaf yield

+Under fresh yield

+Write the results with discussion

+Under dry yield

+Write the results with discussion

+Effect of foliar application in moringa leaf yield

+Under fresh yield

+Write the results with discussion

+Under dry yield

+Write the results with discussion

+Interaction effect of soil and foliar application in moringa leaf yield

+Under fresh yield

+Write the results with discussion

+Under dry yield

+Write the results with discussion

 The fresh leaf yield per plant was recorded highest in S2 enriched vermicompost (5t/ha) (312.70 g) and the lowest yield was recorded in S5 control (207.63 g).
 Comparing the bio stimulants foliar spray, the maximum yield was observed in F2 sea weed extract (3%) (314.01 g) and the minimum yield was recorded in F6 control (204.69 g) (table 2).
 Significant differences were observed between the interaction organic inputs and bio stimulants spray.
 The interaction between S2 enriched vermicompost (5t/ha) + F2 sea weed extract (3%) was found to be highest in yield (332.05 g) and the lowest in S5 control + F6 control (145.24 g).
 Significant differences were observed among the soil application of organic inputs in the fresh leaf yield per plot (kg).
 The maximum fresh leaf yield per plot was recorded in S2 enriched vermicompost (5t/ha) (56.95 kg) and the minimum fresh leaf yield per plot in S5 control (41.53 kg).
 Among the bio stimulants spray given, the foliar spray of F2 sea weed extract (3%) yielded maximum of 60.28 kg and the F6 control yielded minimum (40.18 kg).
 The interaction between organic inputs and bio stimulants showed significant differences in fresh leaf yield per plot.
 The interaction S2 enriched vermicompost (5t/ha) + F2 sea weed extract (3%) was found to be highest in fresh leaf yield per plot (66.41 kg) and the interaction S5 control + F6 control recorded minimum fresh yield per plot (29.05 kg) (table 3).